18F/health-tracking-course/collections/_rubric/id-high-3c-migration.md

 ---
-layout: widepage
+layout: lesson
 title: "Data: Migration"
 dimension: id1.3-course3
 overview: |
     Security in applications for federal agencies is absolutely critical; our work is held in the public's trust, and it is up to us, and our vendors, to make sure that trust is not broken.
 Likewise, having migration strategies and practices in place means that we know how an application will grow, change, and accommodate the needs of users over time---another kind of security, in short.
 ---

-# {{ page.title }}

-*This dimension of iterative development involves multiple notions of "security," with specific focuses on data and testing.
-We've broken this up into multiple lessons.
-This is the second of two on data*.

-{% include rubric dimension=page.dimension %}

 In this lesson, we're going to talk about how pieces of data get organized into systems that can be searched and organized: databases.
-We'll start here to understand just WHAT we're testing when we talk about security, performance, and migration testing -- since it's usually DATABASES.
+We'll start here to understand just WHAT we're testing when we talk about security, performance, and migration testing&mdash;since it's usually DATABASES.
 # The Question

 Now, my question is this: what happens when you want to **change the database**?